MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/change-management-existing-products.md

 # required metadata

 title: Enable change management on existing products
-description: This topic explains how you can enable change management on existing products and the restrictions on the cases where you are able to do so
+description: This topic explains how you can enable change management for existing products.
+It also describes cases where your ability to enable change management is limited.
 author: t-benebo
 manager: tfehr
 ms.date: 02/05/2021